Sofialm129/DB-II-Nequi/Workshop-2/README.md

 - Each query includes an explanation of its purpose and the business insight it provides.

 ### 4. **Workshop 1 Improvements**
-- Revised entity-relationship model (ERD).
+- The new name of our project is KINE, which is inspired by NEQUI.
+- The estimation and priority metrics for the user stories are explained.
+- The information sources for KINE are added: the app, ATMs, banking correspondents, and companies.
+- Entity-Relationship Model (ERD) reviewed and completed up to step 10 of the ontology.
 - Additions to the Money Management module (pocket, cushion, card).
-- Enhancements to the Device and Movement entities.
+- Improvements to the Device and Transaction entities.

 ---